 Scenario — You’re an up-and-coming ecommerce/SaaS startup.
-You’ve got your site up, you’ve A/B tested your message, and you’ve got your SEO and social ad buy.
-You’ve got your email drip campaign and reminders.
+You’ve got your site up, you have A/B tested your message, and you’ve got your SEO, and social ad buys.
+You’ve set up your email drip campaign and reminders.
 You also have basic BI reporting telling you channel traffic and conversions.
 Traffic is decent, and revenue is growing.
-It’s likely that you are in the initial growth phase, you’re flying on skates and business is booming.
-You think you’ve found your voice; you’re expanding; you’re reinvesting for more growth; you’re going big on marketing… things seem to be going great for a while.
+You are likely in the initial growth phase; you’re flying on skates and business is booming.
+You think you’ve found your voice; you’re expanding; you’re reinvesting for more growth; you’re going big on marketing and things seem to be going great for a while.

 Then, all of a sudden, traffic slows down.
 Ad buys are not as effective as they used to be.
-Promotions still bring a spike but they are temporary and short-lived.
-Overall growth can’t seem to get over the hump and LTV is in decline, which means it would take twice as long to be profitable.
+Promotions still bring a spike, but they are temporary and short-lived.
+Overall growth can’t seem to get over the hump, and LTV is in decline, which means it would take twice as long to be profitable.
 Why?
-There could be many reasons, but a likely reason is that inevitably, the same sales and marketing engine that has worked in the past have started to slow down over time, explained by famous growth hacker turned VC Andrew Chen in his post “Law of shitty clickthroughs”.
+While there could be many reasons, the most likely cause is that inevitably the same sales and marketing engine that has worked in the past have started to slow down over time.
+A clear case of “Law of shitty clickthroughs” as explained by famous growth hacker turned VC Andrew Chen.

-Whether you’ve started from scratch with a novel idea and hustled your way to what it is today, or you had a successful transition of your offline business to online — you’ve taken your first beachhead and you’ve secured your first batch of loyal customers and early adopters.
+Let’s say you’ve now taken your first beachhead, doesn’t matter if you started from scratch with a novel idea to start selling online, or you are in the midst of digitally transforming your offline business.
+You’ve built up a loyal following who believe in your cause and your brand.
 To get to the next level, you’ve got to look closer at optimizing internal operations as well as opportunities to expand.
-It’s more important than ever now to have all the information you need to make the right decision, and make more winning bets than losing ones.
+It’s more important than ever now to have all the information you need to make the right decision and make more winning bets than losing ones.
 Now you’ve got to think deeper, exercise data muscles you’ve never thought to use before.
-You need to know who your customers are, when are they likely to purchase, and what are they going to buy.
-In other words, going from knowing “what happened” to “why it happened” and “what will happen”, or in short, predictive analytics.
+You need to know who your customers are, when are they likely to purchase, and what are they going to buy — in other words, going from knowing “what happened” to “why it happened” and “what will happen” or in short, predictive analytics.

 This is where Data Science and Machine Learning come into play.

-But wait a minute you say, you have already looked into this but couldn’t find good out-of-the-box solutions on the market… or maybe you tried to hire a data scientist but found out it’s hard to find the right combination of talent/cost/skills?
-Or maybe you think the metrics you have and your decision making are good enough, because they’ve gotten you this far, right?
+But wait a minute you say, you have already looked into this but couldn’t find reasonable out-of-the-box solutions on the market.
+Perhaps you tried to hire a data scientist but found out it’s hard to find the right combination of talent/cost/skills?
+Or maybe you think the metrics you have and your decision making are good enough because they’ve gotten you this far, right?

 This is what I’d like to call the Data Science Chasm — the gap between web analytics/BI reporting to predictive analytics.
 It’s like going from Google Analytics to Google Deepmind (of AlphaGo).